anthonytk31415/TrueMates/README.md

 - Input validation for request data.
 For example, verifying that an email is indeed an email, that a password contains enough complexity, that names have sufficient length, etc.
 - A rate limiter.
 - A cache for frequently used resources.
+- A complete, robust deletion logic when we introduce resource deletion (post, user, etc.) and how to handle deletion across all tables (e.g. you delete a user, do you then delete the friends connections?
+Currently, we say yes to that).